 Several pages also have flaps that extend the picture beyond the margins of the book.
 In the case of Xenoposeidon, this reveals an alternate view of the animal, switching between its “life appearance” and an “X-ray image” of its skeleton.
 Both images show the approximate location of the one known bone of this animal, which adds a fun interactive element to the image.

 Each page also comes with a series of briefs factoids about the animal in question.
-Amusingly, the authors always try to incorporate the featured letter of the alphabet as much as possible in each of this factoids, producing pleasing alliterations such as “Parasaurolophus Preferred to Peck Pine needles and Plant Parts from high Places”.
+Amusingly, the authors always try to incorporate the featured letter of the alphabet as much as possible in each of these factoids, producing pleasing alliterations such as “Parasaurolophus Preferred to Peck Pine needles and Plant Parts from high Places”.
 Unfortunately, in order to maintain this gimmick, these tidbits of information sometimes stretch the truth a bit, with “facts” that, while you can tell what the authors were going for, don’t quite match up to the real animal.
 We get perhaps the clearest example with Fruitadens.
 While small and likely omnivorous, calling it a ferocious hunter of prey and the smallest dinosaur found don’t really produce an accurate mental picture of the animal.

-All in all, Alphasaurs presents the reader with an enjoyable and unique on the concept of an animal ABC book.
+All in all, Alphasaurs presents the reader with an enjoyable and unique take on the concept of an animal ABC book.
 I found myself surprisingly entertained at the sight of each new creative letter arrangement, and my kids enjoy seeing the masses of differently shaped letters.
 I think it’s even helping my not-quite-2-year-old recognize some letters of the alphabet!
 I’d definitely recommend it to others.
-Just be sure to buy it with the mindset of enjoying the captivating and charming graphic design, as well as for the potential ABC lessons; both the illustrations and the factoids should be taken with a grain of salt.
+Just be sure to buy it with the mindset of enjoying more for the charming graphic design, as well as for the potential ABC lessons; both the illustrations and the factoids should be taken with a grain of salt.
 Get yourself a copy of Alphasaurs and Other Prehistoric Types in the link here!